ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 --grpc-gateway-port=":8081"
 ```

-The next steps are to build the Subnet-EVM binary with all the latest precompile changes and the lastest AvalancheGo Binary.
+The next steps are to build the Subnet-EVM binary with all the latest precompile changes and the latest AvalancheGo Binary.

 In another terminal tab run this command in the root of the Subnet-EVM repo to get the latest local Subnet-EVM binary.
 This build script will place the binary in `AVALANCHEGO_PLUGIN_PATH` which we will define later.